Introduction to pediatric RMT

 - RMT significantly improved ventilatory efficiency of exercise.

-- RMT significantly improved resting cardiac output and ejection fraction.
+- MT significantly improved resting cardiac output and ejection fraction.

 This study shows that RMT is an effective method to improve respiratory muscle strength, exercise capacity and cardiac function in young adults with Fontan circulation.
 RMT should, therefore, contribute to reducing morbidity and to increasing health-related QOL in these young people .